-Term 4 is always an important term for Round Square and although it may seem that things are winding up for the year, this is the time when our new Round Square Board is formed for 2019 and we begin our planning activities for the next year.
-We have had a number of new students join the Board and I am hoping to still hear from any enthusiastic Year 6 and 7 students who are ready to participate and share their ideas.
+Term 4 is always an important term for Round Square and although it may seem that things are winding up for the year, this is the time when our new Round Square Student Committee is formed for 2020 and we begin our planning activities for the next year.
+We have already had a number of new students join the committee and I am hoping to still hear from any enthusiastic Year 5 to 11 students, who are ready to participate and share their ideas.

 It is very exciting to have such a great group of dedicated students who not only have creative ideas, but are very eager to continue to promote the IDEALS of Round Square in the Westminster community.
-If you missed the emails and daily notices asking for new members for 2019, it is not too late, simply contact me via email if you are keen to be part of this dynamic group!
-I should also mention that voting is currently underway for our new Chairperson and this will be announced in our next eNews.
+If you missed the emails and SEQTA notices asking for new members, it is not too late, simply contact me via Email if you are keen to be part of this dynamic group!
+We will have one more RSSC meeting this year in Week 6, so please come along if you can!
+The more the merrier!

-The information below is taken from the Round Square website www.roundsquare.org.
-Students and adults apply directly on this website for both the project and any bursaries available.
+information below taken from the Round Square website www.roundsquare.org, students and adults apply directly on this website for both the project and any bursaries available

 Round Square Big Build projects are opportunities for students and adults from Round Square schools to come together from across the globe and to take part in something amazing.

 Round Square have been running International Service Projects (RSIS) since 1953, when a group of schools with links to Kurt Hahn formed a working party to help rebuild destroyed infrastructure after a massive earthquake on the Ionian Islands.

 Since then, Round Square Schools have worked on projects in Ladakh, Kenya, Romania, Guatemala and Cambodia helping communities in need and allowing young people from around the globe to grow and develop important life-long skills.